Limmen/csle/docs/_docs/quick_start.md

 The above command lists information about the CSLE installation, including the emulation configurations that are installed in the metastore.
-Select one emulation configuration to start an execution, e.g. `csle-level9-010`, and then run the command:
+Select one emulation configuration to start an execution, e.g., `csle-level9-010`, and then run the command:

 ```bash